News

 Get to know us: Associate Professor Maria Sammalkorpi

 Sammalkorpi received her doctorate from Helsinki University of Technology 2004.
 After her defence, she has worked as a researcher at the Universities of Princeton, Yale and Aalto.
-Most recently she has worked as Senior Scientist at Aalto University.
+Now she works as a professor of soft materials modelling in Aalto University.

 Professori Maria Sammalkorpi